UETAILab/uetai/docs/guides/tracking.rst

 .. note::

     We only integrated Comet ML as the dashboard for tracking experiment and logging media.

 Supported dashboard
 ===================

 While some experiment tracking tools have different APIs and UI looks, they still the same in somewhat.
-We are having plan to support some of very popular dashboard, such as:
+We are having plan to support some of very dashboard, such as:

 +------------------+-----------+
 | Dashboard        | Supported |